-During Immersion Week, students with meal plans may use their meal plan funds in campus dining areas (Commuter students may not have a meal plan.)
-It is important that you build in time for students to eat.
+During Immersion Week, students living on campus will have their university meal plans activated and will therefore not rely on class funds to be fed.
+(Commuter students will likely not have a DePaul meal plan.)
+It is important, though, that you build in time for them to eat.